CoroWare CEO Discusses Revitalized Business Strategy in Audio Interview with SmallCapVoice.com

 "The benefit of this solution," he says, "is that we're starting with a plentiful waste product and we are turning that into products that are going to be used in the hydrogen industry, as well as the electric vehicle industry."

-Spencer concludes the interview with a brief look at his professional background, including his dual role as CEO of both CoroWare and Deep Green, and explains the synergy between the companies.

-"One of the things I look forward to doing is bringing some new opportunities by partnering with Deep Green and waste management companies so that we can take plastic waste - some of it being recycled, some of it not, because some of the recycling centers don't take plastics of various kinds - and be able to take those kinds of plastics and turn them into an economic opportunity for CoroWare and actually even for the recycling company or waste management company like Deep Green."
+"One of the things I look forward to doing is bringing some new opportunities by partnering with other waste management companies so that we can take plastic waste - some of it being recycled, some of it not, because some of the recycling centers don't take plastics of various kinds - and be able to take those kinds of plastics and turn them into an economic opportunity for CoroWare and actually even other recycling company or waste management companies."

 The full interview can be heard at: https://www.smallcapvoice.com/interview-coroware-inc-cowi